Amended and Ratified by the General Membership 10/9/2017

 Section 1: Election.
 Delegates to National, Regional, and State bodies shall be elected by the General Membership at the General Meeting most immediately preceding the Convention or other gathering at which delegates are needed.
 The delegate election process will conform to DSA National bylaws and the National Convention calendar.

-Section 1: Authorization.
-Pursuant to Article II, Section 5 of the National DSA Constitution, the Local may institute, change, or abolish voluntary Local Dues by a majority vote of the Membership at a General Membership meeting.
+Section 2: Local Dues.
+Pursuant to Article II, Section 5 of the National DSA Constitution, the Local may institute, change, or abolish voluntary Local Dues by a majority vote of the Local Council at a Local Council meeting.

 Article 10: Amendments